rcls/sytyaful/README.md

   to not instantiate properly.

 * **search.rs** Rust again, transliteration of R.hs and Opt.py.
 Reaches 7
   levels of nested parentheses.
 Compared with 2 for the Haskell version.
-A bit faster than tree.rs, but not much.

   Made some progress with unboxing this one.
+Quite a bit faster than tree.rs, runtime is 1.2 seconds on my desktop, nearly 3 times slower than R.hs.

 * **otree.ml** OCaml.
 Transliteration of S.hs, again specialising everything.
   Top marks for making the `lazy` monad explicit.
-I've always found it deeply ironic that Haskell goes to such great length to hide computational monads, while promoting monads in general..
+I've always found it deeply ironic that Haskell goes to such great length to hide computational monads, while promoting monads in general.

 * **osearch.ml** Ocaml again.
-Unfortunately not top marks for not having a decent strictness analyzer to match `lazy`.
+The downside of the language being strict by default, is that you don't get the same degree of strictness analysis and unboxing with `lazy` as GHC gives you on Haskell code.
 So to eek out performance to match the Rust version, we expand some simple code into repetitive line-noise.

+* **search.js** Javascript.
+Takes about 3.7 seconds on my desktop, running with node.js.
+Which is pretty decent for a dynamically typed language with no separate compilation phase.

 * **C++** I did one once.
 It was not pretty.
 Too embarrassing to make public.
   Friends don't let friends do C++.
 Attempting to unbox anything falls afoul of